PDC-support/hpc-intro-retired/_episodes/01-linux.md

 ---

 #### Environment variables {#environment-variables}
 To save time, important names are often stored in so called environment variables.
-To display them we use ``echo``
+To display them we use ``echo``.

-> ## Type-along-exercise: echo $SOME_EXAMPLES
+> ## Type-along exercise: Exploring environment variables
 >
 > - Type ``echo $HOME``
 > - Type ``echo $HOSTNAME``